Manage information about your current and prospective customers

 Gain insights into how contacts, accounts, and leads are interacting with your marketing initiatives

-Once you have Dynamics 365 for Marketing installed, you Dynamics 365 for Customer Engagement instance will be begin to collect information about how each of these entities interacts with your marketing activities.
-The system provides a wealth of information, including analyitics, KPIs, graphs, and more, to help you gain insights from your marketing results.
+Once you have Dynamics 365 Marketing installed, your instance will be begin to collect information about how each of these entities interacts with your marketing activities.
+The system provides a wealth of information, including analytics, KPIs, graphs, and more, to help you gain insights from your marketing results.
 More information: Analyze results to gain insights from your marketing activities